petersulyok/smfc/README.md

 SCSI disks are not compatible with this feature.

 #### 5. Hard disk compatibility
-The `smfc` service was originally designed for `SATA` hard drives, but from `3.0` version it is also compatible with `NVME` and `SAS/SCSI` disks.
+The `smfc` service was originally designed for `SATA` hard drives, but `smfc v3.0.0` is also compatible with `NVME` and `SAS/SCSI` disks.
 The following table summarizes how the temperature is read for different disk types:

 | Disk type  | Temperature source   | Kernel module | Command    |
 |------------|----------------------|---------------|------------|